 MDJ released the single, and it reached number 33 on the charts.
 In 1980, MDJ released "My Home's in Alabama," which made it into the Top 20.

 Based on the single's success, Alabama performed at the Country Music New Faces show, where the band was spotted by an RCA Records talent scout, who signed the group after the show.
 Alabama released its first RCA single, "Tennessee River," late in 1980.
 Produced by Harold Shedd, the song began a remarkable streak of 21 number one hits (interrupted by the 1982 holiday single "Christmas in Dixie"), which ran until 1987; after one number seven hit, the streak resumed for another six singles, resulting in a total of 27 number one singles during the decade.

 Taken alone, the amount of chart-topping singles is proof of Alabama's popularity, but the band also won numerous awards, had seven multi-platinum albums, and crossed over to the pop charts nine times during the '80s.
-In the '90s, their popularity declined somewhat, yet they were still having hit singles and gold and platinum albums with regularity.
-Even after their dissolution in 2003, it's unlikely that any other country group will be able to surpass the success of Alabama.
+In the '90s, their popularity declined somewhat, yet they were still having hit singles and gold and platinum albums with regularity, and it's unlikely that any other country group will be able to surpass the success of Alabama.
 The group disbanded in 2006 following a farewell tour and two albums of gospel , 2006's Songs of Inspiration and 2007's Songs of Inspiration, Vol.

 ~ Stephen Thomas Erlewine.